 - Go to your local board of elections and fill out and turn in the form.

-- If you miss the deadlines to receive your ballot by mail, fax, or via the internet, but still want to vote by mail-in ballot, you or your agent must apply in person at your local board of elections.
+If you miss the deadline to receive your ballot by mail, you may still be able to apply in-person at your local election office.

 * Please note that a ballot received via the internet must still be returned by hand, by mail, or dropped at a ballot drop off box.